yashhshah16/-TV_News_Commercial_Detection/README.md

 consisted of 150 hours of videos from 5 different news channels broadcasting news.
 The dataset consists of 205 functions and approximately 130,000 observations.

-### Problem:
-Our aim is to build a classifier to predict whether a given segment of audio/visual features from TV video stream data is a commercial or non-commercial.
-Automatic detection and extraction in telecast news videos of commercial blocks is an important pre-processing step in broadcast media analysis for competitive market analysis.
-News channel do not follow any presentation format, through this classifier we will generalize features across different news channels.

 ### Goals:
 To distinguish commercial segments from non- commercial ones using audio/video features extracted from content shown in the news channel.
 This could help news channels to